Cheap home improvements that actually cut bills

 | Boiler upgrade (working boiler) | New boilers are only 5-10% more efficient than 10-year-old ones |

-| Electric heaters “to supplement” | Electric is more expensive per kWh than gas |
+| Electric heaters “to supplement” | Electric costs more per kWh than gas |

-| Gadgets that claim huge savings | If it sounds too good to be true, it is |
+| Gadgets claiming huge savings | If it sounds too good to be true, it is |

-| Premium energy monitors | Free smart meter displays do the same thing |
+| Premium energy monitors | Your free smart meter display does the same thing |